atreyasha/spp-explainability/docs/develop.md

                     can be passed to main, this could help with portability

-                3.  revert/refactor soft_patterns_rnn, visualization,
-                    interpretation and testing scripts from git backlog to repository

-                4.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files
+                3.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files

-                5.  design new and improved test cases using pytest after understanding code completely
+                4.  design new and improved test cases using pytest after understanding code completely

-                6.  add proper type checking later to flymake, use data processor class from torch later on
+                5.  add proper type checking later to flymake, use data processor class from torch later on

-                7.  extend workflow to other RASA NLU data sets given time and resources -\> would require new pre-processing scripts
+                6.  extend workflow to other RASA NLU data sets given time and resources -\> would require new pre-processing scripts

-                8.  provide only description of data structures (eg. data, labels) required for training processes
+                7.  provide only description of data structures (eg. data, labels) required for training processes

-                9.  consider changing default helpers in readme to python helpers instead of those from shell scripts
+                8.  consider changing default helpers in readme to python helpers instead of those from shell scripts

         3.  run SoPa++ for multiple runs to survey performance -\> run